 - Mail-in your giving to Christ First Covina 200 N Second Ave Covina, CA 91723

 I know many people will disagree with this decision.
 We don't make this decision lightly or with the thought that we are 100% correct – we are making what we believe is the wisest decision based upon our current information and out of our desire to love and care for all of you.
 As details are changing daily, we will continue to monitor the situation and make adjustments as needed.
 This is not a time to panic but remain prayerfully sober-minded.
-Remember what we learned last week?
+Remember what we learned recently?

 …casting all your anxieties on him, because he cares for you.
 Be sober-minded; be watchful.
 Your adversary, the devil, prowls around like a roaring lion, seeking someone to devour.
 Resist him, firm in your faith, knowing that your brotherhood is experiencing the same kinds of suffering throughout the world.
 And after you have suffered a little while, the God of all grace, who has called you to his eternal glory in Christ, will himself restore, confirm, strengthen, and establish you.
 To him be the dominion forever and ever.
 Amen.
 1 Peter 7:5-11

 Sober-minded (Gk: nepho): To be calm and collected in spirit.
 Temperate.
 Circumspect.
 Self-controlled, considerate of others, and of consequences.